Cavendish Geography Curriculum Intent

-At Cavendish Primary School, we believe that geography helps to provoke and provide answers to questions about the natural and human aspects of the world.
+At Horizon Academy Trust we believe that Geography helps to provoke and provide answers to questions about the natural and human aspects of the world.
 Children are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it.
-The geography curriculum at Cavendish Primary School enables children to develop key knowledge and skills which are used to enable them to become functional citizens of modern Britain.

 The Geography curriculum at Horizon enables children to develop knowledge and skills that are transferable to other curriculum areas, and which can and are used to promote their spiritual, moral, social and cultural development.
 Geography is, by nature, an investigative subject, which develops an understanding of concepts, knowledge and skills.

 All of our schools are fortunate to have a unique geographical location (River Humber, Holderness Coast, Green Port) and much of our curriculum is designed to help children gain a deep understanding of the city in which they live through Geographical inquiry.â€¯

 The curriculum is designed to ensure that teaching equips pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 As pupils progress through the school, their growing knowledge about the world helps them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.

 Geographical knowledge and skills are progressive and are sequenced to provide the framework and approaches that provide explanation of how the Earth’s features at different scales are shaped, interconnected and change over time.